1jour1vin

 About the estate:

 In just a few years, Félix Meyer has built a solid reputation in Alsace.
-This is no accident: the viticulture is of high quality, with yields carefully controlled, and the wines are aged on fine lees in large casks.
-Having joined the family estate in 1992, Félix has skillfully brought out the character of Katzenthal’s granite-based terroirs.
+This is no accident: the viticulture is of high quality, with carefully controlled yields, and the wines are aged on fine lees in large casks.
+Having joined the family estate in 1992, Félix has skillfully brought out the character of Katzenthal’s granite-rich terroirs.
 Don’t overlook his Gewürztraminer, which is never heavy and achieves a crystalline purity, winning over even the detractors of this variety, which is all too often described as cloying.
 The estate expanded by 3.5 hectares in 2019, and 2021 saw the arrival of organic certification.

 James Suckling